 Therefore, in the Continuous tier, you expand secure coding training from the security champion to the wider development team.
 At this tier, development team members complete a minimum of one introductory eLearning course and one secure development course annually.

 Application security can be a daunting prospect for many, but breaking it into manageable steps, prioritizing the tasks, and starting small make it doable.
 In addition, not all apps are created equal, and they don’t all need the same level of security attention.
 For instance, an application that has IP, is public facing and has third-party components should be held to higher security standards than a one-page temporary marketing site.
 Proper evaluation of the business criticality of your application inventory is crucial.
-The CA Veracode Verified program can help you secure your application landscape in a manageable way, while proving to your prospects that security is a priority at your organization.
+The Veracode Verified program can help you secure your application landscape in a manageable way, while proving to your prospects that security is a priority at your organization.

 Learn more about how to get started.